Want to buy the best integrated washer dryer but not sure where to start? We've done the heavy lifting for you!

 There are 3 drying programs - cupboard dry, extra-dry or iron dry.
 As a rule of thumb, you can expect it to take 40 minutes to wash and load and be ready to iron - which is pretty good.

 The big selling point is the sensor-drying feature.
-This will automatically match the time and water needed the load that you're washing.
+This will automatically match the time and water your laundry needs.

 On the quietness front, it puts out 79 db during high spin, which is the loudest on our list.
 It's also Energy Rated "B", with fairly average electricity and water efficiency.